stev47/StaticKernels.jl/README.md

 ## User Notes

-- using/storing the window beyond the kernel operation itself is considered unsafe, see #2
 - for best performance you should annotate kernel functions with `@inline` and `@inbounds`
 - the package is aimed at small kernels, use different algorithms for larger